 - Circulating blasts of at least 1%.

-Patients without any of these adverse features, excluding age, have a median survival of more than 10 years, while the presence of any two of these adverse features lowers the median survival to less than 4 years.[13,14] International prognostic scoring systems incorporate the aforementioned prognostic factors.[13,15]
+Patients without any of the adverse features, excluding age, have a median survival of more than 10 to 15 years, but the presence of any two of the adverse features lowers the median survival to less than 4 years.[13,14] International prognostic scoring systems incorporate the aforementioned prognostic factors.[13,15]

 The profound anemia that develops in this disease usually requires red blood cell transfusion.
 Red blood cell survival is markedly decreased in some patients; this can sometimes be treated with glucocorticoids.
-Disease-associated anemia may occasionally respond to the following:[4,15,16,17]
+Disease-associated anemia may occasionally respond to the following:[4,17,18,19]

 - Erythropoietic growth factors.
 Erythropoietin and darbepoetin are less likely to help when patients are transfusion dependent or manifest a serum erythropoietin level greater than 125 U/L.[20,21]

 - Prednisone (40–80 mg/day).

 - Danazol (600 mg/day).

 - Thalidomide (50 mg/day) ± prednisone.
 Patients on thalidomide require prophylaxis for avoiding thrombosis and careful monitoring for hematologic toxicity.

 - Lenalidomide (10 mg/day) ± prednisone.[23,24,25] In the presence of del(5q), lenalidomide with or without prednisone, can reverse anemia and splenomegaly in most patients.[23,24,25] However, patients on lenalidomide require prophylaxis for avoiding thrombosis and careful monitoring for hematologic toxicity.